Ben Breedlove

 Benjamin Daniel Breedlove (August 8, 1993 – December 25, 2011) was an American Internet personality from Austin, Texas, known for his vlogs on YouTube.
-On the night of December 25, 2011, he died from complications of hypertrophic cardiomyopathy at the age of 18.
+On Christmas Day 2011, he died from complications of hypertrophic cardiomyopathy.

 Life and career

 Ben Breedlove grew up in Austin, Texas, where he was a senior at Westlake High School.
 Ben lived with his parents along with his older sister Ally and younger brother Jake.
 In 2010, he began making video blogs on YouTube, in which he dealt out relationship advice to his peers.

 Breedlove created the OurAdvice4You channel on YouTube in November 2010 with friends, Justin Miller and Megan Parken.
-On May 23, 2011, he launched his second channel, BreedloveTV, where he would answer questions about dating, relationships and advice.
+On May 23, 2011, he launched his second channel, BreedloveTV, where he would answer questions about dating, relationships, and advice.

 At an early age, Breedlove had been diagnosed with hypertrophic cardiomyopathy (HCM).